 Based on the location of the laceration and its depth, what would be your immediate concern?
 And, how would you test for it?

 If your answer was Achilles tendon injury, you are on the mark!
 As a general rule, with any deep laceration, take a moment to recall the underlying nervous, vascular, and tendon structures.
 Consult an anatomy text book if needed.
 In doing so, your exploration of the wound will be of higher accuracy and yield.
-Another great example of this is described in my post on principles of vascular injury.

 My attempts at testing this patient’s active plantar flexion–the movement this tendon allows–were foiled by a high level of patient apprehension and pain.
 Even after the administration of local anesthetic to the wound, she just couldn’t give a strong effort.